Recherche de biscuits perdu

 I can’t claim that I’ve read Proust - and I am told that his Recherche de temps perdu is pretty long, so this could be deliberate on his part.
 However, I have now attempted my own equivalent, on a long weekend in and around Leeds.

 I lived about seven miles outside Leeds between the ages of c.
 4 and 7, in a village called Bramhope.
-(Small world statement: a lady from my church in Edinburgh also grew up there, and the pictures of her eldest being taken out in the pushchair around the village look very like those of my younger brother in the same setting.)
 A few miles up the road is Otley, a market town, and site of the hospital where my brother was born.
-At the time when you had to be born in a particular county to play cricket for it, it was heartening to know that he had got the best - Yorkshire.
+At the time when you had to be born in a particular county to play cricket for it, it was heartening to know that he had got the best – Yorkshire.

 Here comes the second literary reference.
 An ancient Greek writer claimed that it was not possible to step in the same river twice, because it was always flowing, so the water was no longer the same, even though the river continued.
 A good statement to bear in mind when revisiting former haunts, as time, like the river, does tend to move things on.